-Following the 01.08.25 Supreme Court decision, the FCA will consult on a car finance commission redress scheme that consumers can access directly for free.
-You can complain to your lender and the Financial Ombudsman Service now for free.
-If the firm has failed and you’re eligible, you can claim via the FSCS for free.
+The FCA has confirmed a motor finance commission redress scheme (PS26/3, 30 March 2026) that consumers can access directly for free.
+You can complain to your lender now for free – and those who complain will be compensated sooner under the scheme.
+If you are not satisfied with your lender's response, you can refer your complaint to the Financial Ombudsman Service for free.
+If a firm has failed and you're eligible, you can claim via the FSCS for free.
 We are a Claims Management Company (CMC).
-It's important to understand you don’t need to use a CMC - it's optional.
+It's important to understand you don't need to use a CMC – it's optional.
 We charge on claim success only (fees range from 18% to 36% inc. VAT of compensation).
-See "our fees" for details,
+See "our fees" for details.

 0345 544 1563